OyvindSabo/compendiums/tdt4305-big-data-architecture/04-nosql.md

 **Cache systems:** [Redis, Memcache]\
 **Graph databases:** [Neo4J]

+**Document databases**\
+Stores data in the form of documents using well known formats like JSON, BSON (Binary JSON) or XML

+**Column databases**\
+Stores data in a table, but rather than grouping entries by row, the table is partitioned into columns, each of which is stored in its own file.
+Often, queries are concerned with values from a specific column, so in those cases, a column based database can prevent a lot of unnecessary data from having to be accessed.

+**Key-value stores**\
+A more simple data model based on fast access by key to an associated value.
+The value can be a record, an object or a more complex structure.

+**Grap databases**\
+Data is represented by nodes and edges which reference each other.

 ## Examples
 a) We have a student database with the following tables in a ralation schema.